Reallisticus/CodeGPT/README.md

 - Visits websites to fetch relevant information
 - Provides recommendations for code snippets
 - Assists in debugging issues and finding solutions to problems
-- Maps the folder structure of a project and inspects file content
+- Maps the folder structure of a project, inspects file contents and provides responses for the given project.
 - Generates images from textual descriptions (TODO: Currently not implemented)

 ## Technologies Used